obstel/shadowrun-six/README.md

 # shadowrun-six
-we are going to create a shadowrun 6 edition foundry vtt module.
+The goal is to to create a shadowrun 6 edition foundry vtt module.